 Listen to your customers and pay attention to what they want.
-Now this is where you use the loyalty program to your advantage and learn what your best customers like and dislike about your restaurant.
-A truly effective loyalty program should help you understand more about your customers and their preferences.
-While you should cater to your customers choice to what peeks their interest in your restaurant and the loyalty program, you should also frequently give them an option of filling out surveys and giving feedback in return for loyalty points.
-This helps build a great pool of insights that not only helps you learn about your customer experience but also about what they seek from a loyalty program like yours.
+Now, this is where you use the restaurant loyalty program to your advantage and learn what your best customers like and dislike about your restaurant.
+A genuinely useful loyalty program should help you understand more about your customers and their preferences.
+While you should cater to your customers’ choices, to what peeks their interest in your restaurant and the loyalty program, you should also frequently give them an option of filling out surveys and providing feedback in return for loyalty points.
+This helps build a vast pool of insights that not only enables you to learn about your customer experience but also about what they seek from a loyalty program like yours.

-For example : In order to learn which gratification motivates your audience base the most, as part of one of your reward offers allow your customers to pick what they would like to win with a certain number of points.
-This is will help you get useful data on what really motivates your customers and make necessary revisions to your loyalty program.
+For example, to learn which gratification motivates your audience base the most, as part of one of your reward offers to allow your customers to pick what they would like to win with a certain number of points.
+This will help you get useful data on what motivates your customers and make necessary revisions to your loyalty program.

-This how you build a strong emotional connect with your audience.
+This how you build a strong emotional connection with your audience.
 Mark their birthday and anniversary with a special offer just for them.
-Take note of what they say they enjoy the most at your restaurant and surprise them in their next visit with it.
-These small but customized efforts really help the customers feel valued and taken care of.
-They will not only recommend your place to everyone, they will also make sure they visit you as often as possible.
+Take note of what they say they enjoy the most at your restaurant and surprise them on their next visit with it.
+These small but customized efforts help the customers feel valued and taken care of.
+They will not only recommend your place to everyone, but they will also make sure they visit you as often as possible.

-In conclusion, a simple, open and user-friendly loyalty program will help you earn the customer interest you are hoping for, so use it to understand your audience and build a program around their wants mixed seamlessly with the theme of your restaurant.
-In the sea of many restaurants don’t forget to stand out and make your patrons experience unique in any way possible because they might forget the way your food tastes but they will not forget how you made them feel.
+In conclusion, a simple, open and user-friendly restaurant loyalty program will help you earn the customer interest you are hoping for, so use it to understand your audience and build a program around their wants mixed seamlessly with the theme of your restaurant.
+In the sea of many restaurants don’t forget to stand out and make your guest experience unique in any way possible because they might not remember the way your food tastes but they will not forget how you made them feel.